Dwarfobserver/cpp-sandbox/README.md

  - transactional : A lock-free linked list storing successives versions of a value copied when modified.
 It allows to get the value without wait.
 Values destructions are deferred to a 'clear' function.

+ - optional : A template class used to define fast, compile-time optional with a type and the type value considered 'empty'.

+ - serializer_span : A span on non-owning memory for serialisation.